-Caroline Hagood’s first book of poetry, Lunatic Speaks, was published in 2012 by FutureCycle Press and her second poetry book, Making Maxine’s Baby, a small press bestseller, came out in May 2015 from Hanging Loose Press.
+Caroline Hagood’s first book, Lunatic Speaks, came out in 2012 and her novel in poems, Making Maxine’s Baby, a small press bestseller, came out in May 2015 from Hanging Loose Press.
 Her lyric essay book, Ways of Looking at a Woman, will come out from Hanging Loose Press in 2018.
 Mary-Louise Parker has listed Hagood as one of her favorite writers.
 Joan Larkin wrote that her metaphors in Making Maxine's Baby "unfold with a desperado's inventiveness," and Publishers Weekly described the book as "a brave and innovative poetic exploration of the grotesque yet mystical universe."

 She received her English PhD from Fordham.
 While at Fordham, she wrote a dissertation called Women Who Like to Watch on female poets writing on, and thereby "re-filming," the work of male filmmakers.
 She served as the Graduate Editor of Fordham’s multimedia literary magazine CURA and as the Graduate Assistant for the distinguished Poets Out Loud reading and book series.
 She founded the Fordham Film Group to provide a venue where Fordham graduate students and faculty could engage the growing importance of film, digital, and new media studies in the academy.
 She is also a member of the National Arts Club Film and Literary Committees.